HazyResearch/meerkat/README.md

 ```bash
 pip install meerkat-ml
 ```
 > Note: some parts of Meerkat rely on optional dependencies.
-If you know which optional dependencies you'd like to install, you can do so using something like `pip install mosaicml[dev,text]` instead.
+If you know which optional dependencies you'd like to install, you can do so using something like `pip install meerkat-ml[dev,text]` instead.
 See `setup.py` for a full list of optional dependencies.

 Load your dataset into a `DataPanel` and get going!
 ```python